vllm-project/vllm/docs/source/serving/deploying_with_k8s.md

 Next to create the deployment file for vLLM to run the model server.
 The following example deploys the `Mistral-7B-Instruct-v0.3` model.

-Here are two examples for using NVIDIA GPU and AMD GPU.
+Here are two exampels for using NVIDIA GPU and AMD GPU.

 - NVIDIA GPU